qbeyond/terraform-azurerm-archetype-lib/UPGRADE.md

 - Names of used tables
 - Collected Metrics & Logs using new DCRs

-To upgrade the Module itself you need to add `linuxDCRs` to `template_file_variables` of the CAF module call.
-It should include the DCRs to assign to Linux VMs.
+To upgrade the Module itself you need to add `linuxDCRs` & `windowsDCRs` to `template_file_variables` of the CAF module call.
+It should include the DCRs to assign to VMs.
 If you don't need that, just set it to `[]`.